 On the contrary, with the fourth industrial revolution in full throttle, ERP platforms have increasingly incorporated new technologies as part of their system.
 After all, cloud computing, artificial intelligence, and the Internet of Things can open up new opportunities not just for the users but for software providers as well.

 The question now is, what do these data have to do with you and your business?
 For starters, a PwC study reveals that remaining innovative is a major factor for business success.
 So, the first step you can take is to keep abreast of current trends in the industry.
 By doing so, you can remain one step ahead of the competition despite any changes in the industry.

 If you still don’t have an ERP system, you can get a better idea of what ERP can do if you check out our guide to what is ERP software.
 Or, if you’re looking for one, this is a good starting point to speed up your research: 20 best ERP software tools of 2019.

 The numbers don’t lie: ERP platforms are indispensable tools in the modern business landscape.
 They offer a number of advantages in terms of centralizing business processes as well as lowering operational costs not just for large enterprises but for small businesses as well.
-Furthermore, these tools are continually evolving to keep up with cutting-edge developments such as cloud computing, AI, and IoT so you don’t have to worry about getting left behind in the new industrial era.
+Furthermore, these tools are continually evolving to keep up with cutting-edge developments such as cloud computing, AI, and IoT, so you don’t have to worry about getting left behind in the new industrial era.

-However, like with any other type of technology, ERP systems come with its own setbacks.
+However, just like any other type of technology, ERP systems come with its own setbacks.
 This is why you must put in extra effort to learn more about these potential problems and figure out how you can address them or prevent them from affecting your business.

-If you don’t already have an ERP software at your disposal or are looking to replace the one you are currently using, a good lead is to compare these 3 top ERP software systems.
+If you don’t already have an ERP software at your disposal or are looking to replace the one you are currently using, a good start is to compare these 3 top ERP software systems.
 This should give you a detailed rundown of the key ERP features and how they are packaged and priced on the market.